-Dehydrated fruits can be used as cocktail garnishes, turned in to powders, or made into liquor through the addition of alcohol and sugar.
-You can also dehydrate syrups to produce flavoured sugar crystals that can be used to make cotton candy, or dusted over a drink.
+Dehydrated fruits can be used as cocktail garnishes, turned into powders, or made into liquor through the addition of alcohol and sugar.
+You can also dehydrate syrups to produce flavored sugar crystals that can be used to make cotton candy, or dusted over a drink.

 The best dehydrators have a control dial on them that allows you to select the temperature based on whether it’s a flower, herb, fruit, or meat that you’re drying.

 Designed only for chilling, not storage, think of a blast chiller as a common refrigerator, only with the armour of a tank and the engine of a Lamborghini.
-The blast chiller fiercely circulates cold air around its insulated compartment and can chill a case of wine in under ten minutes.
-Bartenders can also use a blast chiller to set jellies quickly, chill syrups or infusions fast and set foams to a partially frozen meringue - Also, some blast chillers can get down to -40ºC, which is cold enough to freeze even spirits and liqueurs.
+The blast chiller fiercely circulates cold air around its insulated compartment and can chill a case of Wine in under ten minutes.
+Bartenders can also use a blast chiller to set jellies quickly, chill syrups or infusions fast and set foams to a partially frozen meringue.
+Also, some blast chillers can get down to -40°F, which is cold enough to freeze even spirits and liqueurs.